-- Pelajaran Umum (MPU) courses such as Language, Ethnic Relations and TITAS courses taken at the diploma level. - b.
-Courses for unit exemption may be combined (in two or more combinations) in order to obtain exemption of one course at degree level.
-However if the School would like to approve only one course at the diploma level for unit exemption of one course at degree level, the course at diploma level must be equivalent to the degree course and have the same number of or more units. - Courses taken during employment (in service) for diploma holders cannot be considered for unit exemption. - d.
-The minimum achievement at diploma level that can be considered for unit exemption is a minimum grade 'C' or 2.0 or equivalent. - e.
-The total number of semesters exempted should not exceed two semesters. - f.
-In order to obtain unit exemption for industrial training, a student must have continuous work experience for at least two years in the area.
-If a student has undergone industrial training during the period of diploma level study, the student must have work experience for at least one year.
+- (ii) Courses for unit exemption may be combined (in two or more combinations) in order to obtain exemption of one course at degree level.
+However, if the School would like to approve only one course at the diploma level for unit exemption of one course at degree level, the course at diploma level must be equivalent to the degree course and have the same number of or more units. - (iii) Courses taken during employment (in-service) for diploma holders cannot be considered for unit exemption. - (iv) The minimum achievement at the diploma level that can be considered for unit exemption is a minimum grade 'C' or 2.0 or equivalent. - (v) The total number of semesters exempted should not exceed two semesters. - (vi) In order to obtain unit exemption for industrial training, a student must have continuous work experience for at least two years in the area.
+If a student has undergone industrial training during the period of diploma-level study, the student must have work experience for at least one year.
 The students are also required to produce a report on the level and type of work performed.
 Industrial training unit exemption cannot be considered for semester exemption as the industrial training is carried out during the long vacation in USM. - 2.
 USM Supervised IPTS (Private Institutions of Higher Learning) /External Diploma Graduates: - a.
 Students from USM supervised IPTS/External Diploma graduates are given unit exemption as stipulated by the specific programme of study.
 Normally, unit exemption in this category is given as a block according to the agreement between USM (through the School that offers the programme) with the IPTS. - b.
-Students from recognised local or foreign IPTA (Public Institutions of Higher Learning)/IPTS who are studying at the Bachelor's Degree level may apply to study in this university and if successful, may be considered for unit exemption, subject to the following conditions:
+Students from recognised local or foreign IPTA (Public Institutions of Higher Learning)/IPTS who are studying at the

+Bachelor's Degree level may apply to study in this university and if successful, may be considered for unit exemption, subject to the following conditions:

-- [1] Courses taken in the previous IPT are equivalent (at least 80% of the course must be the same) to the courses offered in USM. - [2] Students taking courses at Advanced Diploma level in IPT that are recognised to be equivalent to the Bachelor's Degree course in USM may be considered for unit exemption as in Section 2.5. - [3] The total maximum unit exemption allowed should not exceed 30% of the total unit requirement for graduation.
+- (i) Courses taken in the previous IPT are equivalent (at least 80% of the course must be the same) to the courses offered in USM. - (ii) Students taking courses at the Advanced Diploma level in IPT that are recognised to be equivalent to the Bachelor's Degree course in USM may be considered for unit exemption as in Section 2.5. - (iii) The total maximum unit exemption allowed should not exceed 30% of the total unit requirement for graduation.